goatcorp/faq/xl_troubleshooting.md

 Your Steam installation also needs to be signed into the correct account.

+If you want the Steam overlay on a non-Steam service account, you need to add XIVLauncher as a non-Steam game through Steam.

 ---

 ### Q: I get an error saying XIVLauncher failed to check for updates when I open the program